 - Knowledge of how important the various components are in the buying decision.

-Knowledge of how important a certain thing is in a decision helps us focus on the right things.
-WTP studies assume that price is a component that is weighed in the decision.
-But in many situations it is enough to identify the target group’s priorities.
-In these cases we work with research methods that provide information about how much more important a particular thing is than another.
+Knowledge about the importance of one aspect over others is helpful when developing products, services, and new offers.
+WTP studies assume that price is one of the components considered in a decision.
+However, in many instances, it is sufficient to identify the target group’s priorities.
+In these cases, we work with research methods that provide information about how much more important a particular aspect och characteristic is than another.

-For example a housing developer benefits from knowing that a large balcony is three times as important as smart storage, which in turn is just as important as extra luxurious interior design choices.
-With that knowledge, the residential developer can weigh customer value against increased production costs in order to build the most sought-after homes at a profit.
+For example a housing developer benefits from knowing that a large balcony is three times as important as smart storage, which is just as important as extra luxurious interior design choices.
+With that insight, the residential developer can weigh customer value against increased production costs to develop the most sought-after homes.